Looking to expand your knowledge of welding techniques? Look no further than this comprehensive analysis of 10 different types of welding.

 (2) Characteristics of brazing

-- The equipment is simple.
+- Simple Equipment: The equipment required for brazing is relatively simple.